Learn About the 4 Different Types of Social Anxiety

 That’s how you find friends—the ones who stick around even after you are yourself are the ones you are more likely to want to spend time with.

 Which of the Types of Social Anxiety Do You Have?

-Once you’ve figured this out, the trick to overcoming your anxiety is to experiment with not trying to hide these perceived flaws and realizing that it’s not a catastrophe after all.
+Once you’ve figured this out, the trick to overcoming your anxiety is to allow your perceived flaws to show and accept the outcome good or bad.

 This won’t be quick or easy—remember your thoughts center around a core belief about yourself that is going to take some time to change.

 However, if you are persistent and keep trying, eventually you should notice a shift.

 Finally, if you find yourself struggling and need outside help, I have used and recommend the

 What Are the 4 Types of Social Anxiety?